Markloftus/L1ME-AID/README.md

 # Current Version: L1ME-AID (v1.3.4-beta)
 ***If you are looking for an earlier version (e.g., v1.0.0-beta) check the previousVersions folder.*** </br>
 -Note: Starting at Version 1.3.0-beta multiple column names have been adjusted.
 This is to better reflect that some sequences are not TEs. </br>
 -Note: Beginning at Version 1.1.0-beta L1ME-AID will check for TSD sequence if you provide the reference genome as -g and name your sequences as 'chromosome-position-anythingElse' (e.g., chr1-1002321-whatever).
-TSD check will only happen if you give -g a path to a reference file otherwise this functionality is skipped.<br>
+TSD check will only happen if you give -g a path to a reference file otherwise this functionality is skipped.
+PLEASE be aware this is only tested for TSD finding for INSERTIONS only.
+It will run on all rows as L1ME-AID expects only insertions but if you are just using L1ME-AID to check DEL calls this can be deceiving if you try and run TSDs as well. <br>

 ***How can I cite?***</br>
 We are currently working on polishing L1ME-AID and on a manuscript.
 Currently, if you are using L1ME-AID and wanting to cite it please use Logsdon, G.A., Ebert, P., Audano, P.A. et al. Complex genetic variation in nearly complete human genomes.
 Nature (2025). https://doi.org/10.1038/s41586-025-09140-6<br>